briandrum/codes.forchagrin.com/_posts/2022-03-14-ordinance-2022-10-an-ordinance-amending-the-planning-and-zoning-code-of-the-village-of-chagrin-falls-and-amending-sections-1111.01,-1111.03,-1111.06,-1111.07(a)-and-1111.10.md

 > the exception, variance, interpretation or review of orders of administrative
 > officials, and which action(s) of the Board of Zoning Appeals will be reviewed
 > by Council, but the failure to include all such information shall not impair
-> Council’s review of the decision.
+> Council's review of the decision.
 >
 > 6. _(f)_ The Clerk of Council shall give notice of the hearing of the request
 > for review by the three (3) or more Council members to the applicant, the law